patanamon/COMP90082-SM1-2021-SP-Frontend/README.md

 - API endpoints (URLs) in "TeamSPBackend/api/urls_vX.py" for version X
 - For any API functions that require multiple files, put those files under a sub-folder in "TeamSPBackend/api/views/".
 E.g. "TeamSPBackend/api/views/newModel/"

-<h1 id="4.2"> 4.2 Web Application (to do)</h1>
+<h1 id="4.2"> 4.2 Web Application </h1>

 ## Calling APIs

-Please see /_services/user.service.js for API interfaces.
+Relevant file are for API interfaces: src/_services/user.service.js

 You can use this Url to call the API http://18.167.74.23:18000/api/v1

 ## 1. Coordinator Home Page

 Relevant files are:
 src/CoordinatorPage/CoordinatorHomePage.js
-src/CoordinatorPage/CoordinatorHomePage.css
+& src/CoordinatorPage/CoordinatorHomePage.css
-src/CoordinatorPage/ImportProjectPage.js
+& src/CoordinatorPage/ImportProjectPage.js
-src/CoordinatorPage/ImportProjectPage.css
+& src/CoordinatorPage/ImportProjectPage.css
-src/CoordinatorPage/ProjectList.js
+& src/CoordinatorPage/ProjectList.js

 The project list page shows all the projects that the coordinator is responsible for.
 Details of the project provide the information of confluence link and "Delete" buttons.
 The homepage also supports importing projects by a search bar.